-This seminar course provides a foundation for thinking about economic, political, cultural, and aesthetic issues in a global context, especially as they might inform individual design practice, i.e., the student's local action.
+This seminar provides a foundation for thinking about economic, political, cultural, and aesthetic issues in a global context, especially as they might inform individual design practice, i.e., the student's local action.
 The seminar begins by examining the process of exchange and in particular the way humans interact with one another through market transactions.
 Students then examine various ways of understanding globalization as an economic and cultural system.
 Subsequent classes focus on the mechanisms of the global market and the increasingly important role design has come to play.
 Of particular concern are the aesthetic and informational values built into production and consumption practices.
+This further entails consideration of questions of sustainability and ethics.
 Provisions are made to accommodate the exploration of individual and group interests as the semester progresses.
 Open to graduate students only.